-Send us a completed ASA Reservation Application Form together with an additional deposit of AUD\$300.00 per person.
+Send us a completed ASA Reservation Application Form together with an additional deposit of AUD\$800.00 per person applicable for International tours OR AUD\$300.00 per person applicable for Australian tours.
 On receipt of this Reservation Application and deposit, ASA will process your booking and if approved, send you a tour confirmation.
-At this time your deposit of \$500.00 AUD is subject to the tour's Booking Conditions.
+At this time your full deposit is subject to the tour's Booking Conditions.